The Geometry of Information

 If an observation can just as well be explained by Hypothesis 1 or Hypothesis 2, the observation is uninformative about what the correct hypothesis is.
 In the case of parametric models, hypothesis can be formulated simply in terms of different numerical values of the parameters and hence the question becomes whether or not the observation carries any meaningful information about the parameters.

-Consider a simple model where $y$ denotes a noisy measurement about a state $\theta$ given by:
+Consider a simple model where $y$ denotes a noisy measurement about a state $\theta \in \mathbb{R}$ (scalar) given by:

-\[y=\theta + \epsilon, \quad \epsilon \sim N(0,\sigma^2)\]The log-likelihood of observing $y$, if the underlying state happened to be $\theta$ is given by: \(\log p(y|\theta) = -\frac{(y-\theta)^2}{2\sigma^2} + \text{const.}\)
+Under Gaussian noise, the log-likelihood of observing $y$ given $\theta$ is given by: \(\log p(y|\theta) = -\frac{(y-\theta)^2}{2\sigma^2} + \text{const.}\)

 The Fisher information matrix of the observation, conditional on the model is given by:

-\[I(\theta) = \mathbb{E} [ \nabla_\theta \log p(y|\theta)\nabla_\theta \log p(y|\theta)^T]\]Fisher information matrix represents how much information an observation carries about the parameters of interest (the vector $\theta$).
-Mathematically, it is equal to the expected outer product of the score function (the gradient of the log-likelihood)
+Fisher information matrix represents how much information an observation is expected to carry about a parameter(s) of interest ($\theta$ in this case).
+Mathematically, it is equal to the expected outer product of the score function (the gradient of the log-likelihood).

 In this simple model, the Fisher information matrix is simply equal to: \(I(\theta) = \frac{1}{\sigma^2}\)

-Intuitively, this shows that as the noise variance increases, the information in the data decreases — the observations become less able to distinguish between nearby parameter values.
+Intuitively, this model shows that as the noise variance increases, the information in the data decreases — the observations become less able to distinguish between nearby parameter values.
 The observation would not reduce uncertainty by much.

 In case the observation model was: \(y=a\theta + \epsilon, \qquad \epsilon \sim \mathcal{N}(0,\sigma^2)\)

-where $a>0$ is a constant (say)
+where $a>0$ is a constant scalar mapping from the true state to the signal.

-The information matrix would be: \(I(\theta) = \frac{a^2}{\sigma^2}\)
+The information matrix would then be: \(I(\theta) = \frac{a^2}{\sigma^2}\)

 Larger the magnitude of $a$, the larger the signal-to-noise ratio in the data: the more effective data is at reducing our uncertainty about $\theta$.
-In this linear case, the information matrix is independent of state: it’s constant.
+We can see that in the linear Gaussian case, the information matrix is independent of the state.

-Example 1: Consider a noisy nonlinear signal \(y = \sin(x) + \epsilon, \qquad \epsilon \sim \mathcal{N}(0,\sigma^2)\) The sensitivity of $y$ to changes in $x$ is determined by the derivative of the signal, $\frac{dy}{dx} = \cos(x)$.
+Example 1: Consider a noisy nonlinear signal $y$, about a fundamental $x$: \(y = \sin(x) + \epsilon, \qquad \epsilon \sim \mathcal{N}(0,\sigma^2)\) The sensitivity of $y$ to changes in $x$ is captured by the derivative $\frac{dy}{dx} = \cos(x)$.
 The Fisher information with respect to $x$ is therefore \(\mathcal{I}(x) = \frac{1}{\sigma^2}\left(\frac{d\sin(x)}{dx}\right)^2 = \frac{\cos^2(x)}{\sigma^2}.\)

 This means that information is not uniform across the state space:

-- Around $x=0$, where $\cos(x)=1$, the signal is very sensitive to small changes in $x$; information is high.
+• Around $x=0$, where $\cos(x)=1$, the signal is very sensitive to small changes in $x$; information is high.

-- Around $x=\pi/2$, where $\cos(x)=0$, the signal flattens out; changes in $x$ barely affect $y$, so information is low.
+• Around $x=\pi/2$, where $\cos(x)=0$, the signal flattens out; changes in $x$ barely affect $y$, so information is low.

 The geometry of information here reflects how the nonlinear transformation $\sin(x)$ stretches or compresses the space of distinguishable signals.
 Some regions of the state space carry sharp, detailed information; others are nearly flat and uninformative.